PalatinCoder/MMM-GoogleBirthdaysProvider/README.md

 ## How it works

 The module reads the birthdays of your Google Contacts via Google's People API and exposes them as an iCal Feed through an internal URL, so you can include it in the default calendar.
+The list of birthdays is updated every hour.

 ![Screenshot](screenshot.png)